EquityNet Review -- Funding network connecting entrepreneurs and accredited investors

 This EquityNet Review will help you learn more about EquityNet's investment offerings, including how the alternative investments on EquityNet are structured, and what your potential returns might be.
 You can read more about the criteria we use to review investment platforms here.

-EquityNet is a bit of an oddity among the investment crowdfunding platforms we’ve covered.
-They’ve been around since 2005, were founded in Arkansas, list investments under both Reg D and Reg A+, yet unlike other sites, don’t facilitate the actual investment, leaving that up to investors and entrepreneurs to work out.'
+EquityNet is a bit of an outlier among the investment crowdfunding platforms we’ve covered.
+They’ve been around since 2005 (founded in Arkansas) and list investments under both Reg D and Reg A+, yet unlike most other investment crowdfunding platforms, don’t facilitate the actual investment, leaving that up to investors and entrepreneurs to work out off the platform.

 Types of investments EquityNet offers

-EquityNet lists a variety of businesses, from startups to later-stage growth companies to companies managing multiple hotel properties.
+EquityNet lists a variety of businesses, from startups to later-stage growth companies, across a wide range of industries, including life sciences, energy, communications, and even real estate companies managing multiple hotel properties.

 What do you get when investing with EquityNet?